sifmanos/sifmanos.github.io/_news/announcement_2.md

 related_posts: false
 ---

 I am an ML Engineer seeking opportunities in industry or research.
-Based in Athens, Greece, with availability for remote roles.
+Based in Athens, Greece, with availability for remote roles 💻.